- The ERR SSL VERSION OR CIPHER MISMATCH error could be caused by certain security settings.

 Windows will store SSL certificate history by default in order to make your browsing experience faster.

-However, this might be the reason why you get the ERR SSL VERSION OR CIPHER MISMATCH alert.
+However, this might be the reason why you get the SSL_VERSION_OR_CIPHER_MISMATCH alert.
 So, clear the SSL Certificate cache by doing as described above.

 5. Turn off SSL scanning from antivirus software

-The ERR SSL VERSION OR CIPHER MISMATCH issue might be caused by your antivirus program.
+The ERROR_113_NET_ERR_SSL_VERSION_OR_CIPHER_MISMATCH issue could be caused by your antivirus program.